scalar438/lv2_builder/README.md

-# SBIS build progress notificator
+# SBIS build progress notification bot
-This is a telegram bot that can handle some running actions that I need and send a notification about theirs progress.
+This telegram bot can handle some running actions I need and send a notification about their progress.